Do you put your worth in what you look like?

 All of a sudden, the comparison game has started.
 And it really has nothing to do with clothing.

-Last weekend, I went shopping for an LBD (little black dress) and some accessories for a girl’s night out.
+Last weekend, I went shopping for a LBD (little black dress) and some accessories for a Denver girl’s night out.
 I had some big plans of how I would feel in the perfect LBD and looked forward to the attention I would receive from the right dress.

 After several hours at the mall, it wasn’t just my feet that felt exhaustion.
 My heart and mind were inundated with images of a standard I couldn’t measure up to.
 And it really set the stage for the night ahead…

-I met up with two girl friends for dinner with plans to go dancing downtown at a new club afterwards.
+I met up with two girl friends for dinner with plans to go dancing in downtown Denver at a new club afterwards.
 Upon arrival, we made our way through a smoky room and set up near the front of the dance floor.
-I had on my new LBD, a cotton style from Express I found on clearance, and felt pretty good.
+I had on my new LBD, a cotton style from Southwest Plaza's Express I found on clearance, and felt pretty good.

 I started to feel noticed but hoped my wedding ring would scare any interested guys away.
 My two girl friends knew I was there to dance only with them and had my back in case anything happened.